 Outer Root Sheath

 The outer root sheath surrounds the hair follicle (much like a sleeve), is several layers thick, and is continuous with the epidermis (Figure 4).
 It has two characteristic proliferation zones: (1) in the bulb and (2) in the basal layer of the epidermis.
 Two layers of cells surround the bulb; and during formation of the anagen follicle, vertical upward growth predominates.
 The outer layer of the cell is germinative and continuous with the epidermal basal cells, and differentiation occurs by the horizontal movements of cells from the basal layer of the outer root sheath to the center of the follicle.

 Subdivision of the two proliferative zones reveals that the cells are significantly different: (1) those cells derived from the bulb are cylindrical and their long axis parallels the direction of hair growth and (2) those cells derived from the basal layer are irregularly shaped, and their cytoplasm contains many vacuoles.11,23 The outer-root-sheath cells nearest Henle's layer flatten and undergo autolysis.
-The exact fate of these cells is not known; however, movement toward the surface probably occurs, and they are probably shed into the follicular canal along with the inner root sheath
+The exact fate of these cells is not known; however, the movement toward the surface probably occurs, and they are probably shed into the follicular canal along with the inner root sheath